jurra/ICED_2019/Notes/References_with_notes.md

-# Title: Peer Production and Open Source: a new topic for design methodology?
+[//]:# (Title: Peer Production and Open Source: a new topic for design methodology?)
-# Title: Understanding the ongoing transfer of open source software practices to open source hardware
+[comment]:# (Title: Understanding the ongoing transfer of open source software practices to open source hardware)

 ## Foundational references:
 1. Kaptelinin Acting with technology